 Example Stock Screen

-Let’s take a look an example screen from Finviz:
+Let’s take a look at an example screen from Finviz:

 After entering the criteria and running the screen, the 7,500 companies were reduced to just three opportunities meeting a specific set of criteria.
 The criteria involved looking for small-cap companies with a low PEG ratio, high return on equity, and a ten percent increase in price over the past week—indicating some level of market traction.